content-left-bg.png

 2. Central Office processes

-Review proposal
+Review IHR proposal

-Director OSW reviews briefing note and decides whether to propose ill health retirement as the action following the IME report
+Director, OSW reviews briefing note and decides whether to propose ill health retirement as the action following the IME report

-Following consideration of the briefing note and all associated documentation, the Director OSW will either:
+Following consideration of the briefing note and all associated documentation, the Director, OSW will either:

 NB: Read on from step 3.